tzar/hekenga/README.md

 An attempt at a migration framework for MongoDB that supports parallel document processing via ActiveJob, chained jobs and error recovery.

-**Note that this gem is currently in pre-alpha - assume most things have a high chance of being broken.**

 ## Installation

 Add this line to your application's Gemfile: